 Stretch marks (striae) are indented streaks that often appear on the abdomen, breasts, hips, buttocks, and thighs.
-Over time they become less noticeable.
-Stretch marks are particularly common in pregnant women, especially during the last trimester and they go for stretch marks treatment after pregnancy.
-Treatment can make stretch marks fade, but it won’t completely remove them.
+Over time, they become less noticeable.
+Stretch marks are particularly common in pregnant women, especially during the last trimester, and they go for stretch marks treatment after pregnancy.
+Treatment, as recommended by Dr Sachin Sharda Dermatologist, can make stretch marks fade, but it won’t completely remove them.

-Stretch marks aren’t painful or harmful, but some people feel distressed about the way they make their skin look.
-If you want to flaunt your skin while wearing a beautiful blouse or a nice saree after pregnancy then you should know ways to avoid stretch marks during pregnancy and if you can’t then you must know how to get rid of stretch marks after pregnancy.
+Stretch marks aren’t painful or harmful, but some people feel distressed about how they make their skin look.
+If you want to flaunt your skin while wearing a beautiful blouse or a nice saree after pregnancy, then you should know ways to avoid stretch marks during pregnancy and if you can’t then you must know how to get rid of stretch marks after pregnancy.

 What Causes Stretch Marks

 Stretch marks (or “striae”) are caused when extreme changes in the shape of your body result in tearing of the lower layers of your skin.
 Skin is composed of multiple layers.
 The topmost layer of your skin is called the epidermis.
 Beneath the epidermis is the layer of skin known as the dermis.
 It is in the dermis where stretch marks form.
 Because the tearing that creates stretch marks occurs in the dermis, it does not bleed or scab like an external would, but the damage is visible in the form of stretch marks.
 Over time, the tears heal and form scars.
 This is why stretch marks appear initially as some hue of red but will fade and become white over time.

 Although anyone can develop stretch marks at any point in their life (men and women), certain lifestyle events are more likely to result in developing them and are higher risk.
 These are:

 - Pregnancy – More than half of all women get stretch marks while pregnant, so your concerns are justified.